Comics Studies Creative Research Hub

 Damon Herd SCCS

-Damon is lecturer in Communication Design at Duncan of Jordanstone College of Art & Design.
+Damon Herd is lecturer in Communication Design at Duncan of Jordanstone College of Art & Design.
 His research area is life narratives told in the comics medium, with a particular interest in British comics, and the games authors play with truth.
 He has been published in Studies in Comics, and on The Comics Grid, and is a regular contributor to comics blog Graphixia.
 He produces his own comics including The Adventures of Ticking Boy, and is also the organiser of DeeCAP, a comics performance event based in Dundee.

 Mayra Crowe